TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Extbase/Step1Introduction/Introduction.rst

 Because of the completely new logic behind the new framework, FLOW3 was developed and is maintained within the system extensions, and not as a part of the former TYPO3 4.x core.
 Maintaining the technology within the system extension environment enables developers to begin working with it as soon as possible.
-This ensures the rapid development of system extensions *extbase* and *fluid*, which have allowed Extbase extensions to be integrated to the CMS since TYPO3 4.3.
+This allowed the rapid development of system extensions *extbase* and *fluid*, which have enabled the integration of Extbase extensions to the CMS since TYPO3 4.3.